LISTEN TO AUDIO OF THIS CONTENT

 - cook to liquid for intravenous use

-The mellow sense of well-being and confidence the medication causes makes valium popular with recreational users seeking a calm and euphoric high.
+The mellow sense of well-being and confidence the medication causes makes this drug popular with recreational users seeking a calm and euphoric high.

-- getting high on valium is not free of potential consequence.
+- getting high on it is not at all free of potential consequences.

 “Just like with opioids, people overestimate the benefits and underestimate the risks of benzodiazepines”, Stanford University psychiatry professor Anna Lembke told The Chicago Tribune.
 “They are effective for a panic attack or severe insomnia, but when taken daily long-term, people develop tolerance and dependence.
 They stop working and they can even make anxiety and insomnia worse.”

-- This is why researchers are saying benzodiazepines, like valium, have created a culture of abuse, dependency and addiction that mirrors the opioid epidemic.
+- This is why researchers are saying benzodiazepines, like Diazepam, have created a culture of abuse, dependency and addiction that mirrors the opioid epidemic.

-Overdosing on valium is not uncommon, most especially when it’s combined with alcohol or opioids.
-Never combine Valium with any other CNS depressant, as this is dangerous and possibly even fatal.
+Overdosing on Diazepam is not uncommon, most especially when it’s combined with alcohol or opioids.

 The New England Journal of Medicine, in February, published a study that highlighted the darker side of recreational and medical benzo use: